-The New Mexico expungement measure (Senate Bill 2) says those with cannabis convictions for are eligible for automatic expungement of their records.
+The New Mexico expungement measure (Senate Bill 2) says those with cannabis convictions are eligible for automatic expungement of their records.
 Those currently in jail for cannabis crimes are eligible for early release.
-According to the Department of Public Safety, it’s estimated over 150,000 New Mexico residents are eligible for automatic expungement under this measure.
+According to the Department of Public Safety, over 150,000 New Mexicans are eligible for automatic expungement under this measure.

-“Most notably though, legalization will spare thousands of otherwise law-abiding residents from arrest and a criminal record, and the state’s new expungement law will help provide relief to many who are suffering from the stigma and other collateral consequences associated with a prior marijuana conviction,” Wolf said.
+“Most notably though, legalization will spare thousands of otherwise law-abiding residents from arrest and a criminal record.
+The state’s new expungement law will help provide relief to many who are suffering from the stigma and other collateral consequences associated with a prior marijuana conviction,” Wolf said.

 They say retail sales would begin by April 2022.

 “New Mexico joins an ever-growing list of states that have realized the failures of marijuana prohibition and the harms it brings to their communities and citizens,” NORML Executive Director Erik Altieri said.